javierarce/javierarce/README.md

 |  | URL | What is this
 -------- | ------ | ------
+📖 | [Dear Reader](https://github.com/javierarce/dear-reader) | Read articles and posts from your favorite newsletters and RSS feeds directly in your Kindle.
 🌍 | [Map with Me](https://mapwithme.world) | Create collaborative maps with your friends (and enemies).
 🔠 | [Enfont Terrible](https://enfont.javierarce.com) | A terrible, terrible type foundry.
 📖 | [Kindle to Arena](https://arena.javierarce.com) | Send your Kindle's highlights and notes to Are.na.